vsoch/vsoch.github.io/_posts/2019/2019-02-01-registry-org.md

 ### How Does the namespace Work?

 Unlike the basic registry, the organizational registry has a namespace based on the GitHub repositories that submit containers to it!
 So if you are submitting a container from `singularityhub/ubuntu`, the container will be served from `https://singularityhub.github.io/singularityhub/ubuntu`, with manifests and tags under `https://singularityhub.github.io/singularityhub/ubuntu/manifests/<tag>`.
-This makes life much easier for the registry, because the namespaces aren't maintainer via randomly generated folder hierarchies, but rather via the GitHub namespace.
+This makes life much easier for the registry, because the namespaces aren't maintained via randomly generated folder hierarchies, but rather via the GitHub namespace.

 ### How do I create a tag?